AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/set-up-adobe-organization-mapping.md

    ![](assets/set-up-adobe-experience-cloud-audience-sharing-6.png)

-   >[!NOTE]
+   >[!IMPORTANT]
    >
    >For security reasons, you must be an Org Admin for the Adobe Organization that you want to map to.
-If you're not, the action will fail.
+If you’re not, the action will fail.
+Additionally, the Adobe User and Marketo User must use the same email address when logging in.

 1. If you're _not_ already logged in, a pop-up will appear in a new tab/window.
 Log in to your Adobe org (this action validates the org access).